 But unlike masonry, online reputation is flexible.
 So how do you change a reputation?
 You start with a strategy and then execute it.

 The process that follows is a framework.
 I’m not able to how to cross every t and dot every i.
 The specifics depend on your unique situation.
 But I can give you an outline to follow when repairing, shaping, or protecting an online reputation.

-For sake of continuity, I’m going to assume that you the reader are the chief marketing officer (CMO) of a medium-sized business.
+For the sake of continuity, I’m going to assume that you the reader are the chief marketing officer (CMO) of a medium-sized business.
 Your mission is to shape a strategy for protecting (or improving) your company’s reputation.

 Your first task is one of research — Google search to be specific.
-In this phase, you will search for every iteration of your company name and product, and document the results.
+In this phase, you will search for every iteration of your company name and product and document the results.

 In this phase, you want to get an accurate barometer of your corporate sentiment.
 What is your corporate reputation?
 Pay careful attention to the following and record them in a spreadsheet or document:

 - Similar companies or competitors

 - Influencers in the space — media companies, individuals, publications, etc.